digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/reference/glossary.rst

 - cash flow (e.g. a bond coupon)
 - other distributions (e.g. shares resulting from a bonus issue)
-- exchange of principal (e.g the FX transaction resulting from a foreign exchange swap)
+- exchange of principal (e.g. the FX transaction resulting from a foreign exchange swap)
 - exchange of other assets (e.g shares vs cash resulting from a physically settled option)